Minister of Home Affairs (Bangladesh)

 The home minister of Bangladesh is the minister in charge of the Ministry of Home Affairs of the government of the People's Republic of Bangladesh.
 He is also the minister of all departments and agencies under the Ministry of Home Affairs.
+During the Caretaker government period the minister of Home affairs is known as Adviser of Home affairs.

 Abul Hasnat Muhammad Qamaruzzaman was the first person appointed to this office by the then Mujibnagar government formed during the Bangladesh War of Independence in 1971.